vishipayyallore/speaker-series-2023/dotnet-7-minimalapi/Session1/README.md

 ## What are we doing today?

 > 1. 30,000 foot view of REST, and HTTP
->    - REST (Uniform, Stateless, Cacheable, Layered, Resources, and Self-Descriptive)
 >    - HTTP Methods
 >    - HTTP Responses
 >    - What should I send as Response
+>    - REST (Uniform, Stateless, Cacheable, Layered, Resources, and Self-Descriptive)
 > 1. Introduction to .NET Minimal API
 > 1. Creating Minimal API using dotnet CLI
+>    - `dotnet new list`
->    - `dotnet new web`
+>    - Create Minimal API using `dotnet new web`
->    - `dotnet new webapi -minimal`
+>    - Create Minimal API using `dotnet new webapi -minimal`
-> 1. Create Minimal API using `VS 2022` - Web API Templated - UnCheck Controllers
+> 1. Create Minimal API using `VS 2022` - Web API Templated - Uncheck Controllers
 >    - Executing it using IIS Express / Kestrel Server
 >    - Exploring Swagger
 > 1. Create Minimal API using `VS 2022` - Web App Empty Template
 >    - Executing it using IIS Express / Kestrel Server
-> 1. Executing it using IIS Express, and Kestrel Server (http, https)
-> 1. Exploring Swagger
 > 1. Exposing 4 `Hello World` API Endpoints
-> 1. Creating Unified Response Dto, and Constants
 > 1. Using Postman to test the API (Environment Variables, and Collections)
 > 1. Layered Architecture
+> 1. Creating Unified Response Dto, and Constants
 > 1. Testing using
->    - Swagger
->    - Postman
->    - Browser Dev Tools
+>    - Swagger | Postman Browser Dev Tools

-### Please refer to the [**Source Code**](https://github.com/vishipayyallore/learn-azure-in-2022) of today's session for more details
+### Please refer to the [**Source Code**](https://github.com/Microservices-for-Small-School-App/services-school) of today's session for more details

 ---